OpenMined/KotlinSyft/README.md

 - Optionally, run the notebook `Execute Plan`.
 This will train the model on the python worker of PySyft.
 - The android app connects to your PC's localhost via router (easier approach)
 - Get the IP address of your computer by running `ip address show | grep "inet " | grep -v 127.0.0.1` if using Linux/Mac.
 For windows there are different steps.
 Alternatively, if you want to run the demo app in the emulator, use `10.0.2.2` as the IP address.
-- Use this IP address in your login screen to supply the PyGrid server url
+- Use this IP address and the port (default:5000) in your login screen to supply the PyGrid server url, e.g., 10.0.2.2:5000

 ## Contributing
 1. Star, fork, and clone the repo